 This festive event raises money for the St. Andrew’s Financial Aid program and is our only community-wide fundraising event.
 Volunteers are needed for multiple committees such as: underwriting, live auction, silent auction, decorations, reservations, food, signage, music/band support, PR, and logistics.
 There are a lot of fun opportunities to help with a variety of time commitments.
 This event is run by the Development Office.

 In order to promote good fun and cheer, many volunteers are needed to help coordinate and operate concessions and occasional grill outs for Upper School athletic events.
-Chair positions include: Inventory Coordinator, Purchasing Coordinator, Treasurer, Volunteer Coordinator, and Grilling Coordinator.
-With varying time commitments, this is a great way for both Moms and Dads to get involved and get to know other Upper School parents, so please come join the fun.
-Volunteers are coordinated by the Parent Association and funds raised support the Athletic Department and Highlander Spirit!
+With varying time commitments, this is a great way for Upper School parents to get involved and meet one another, so please come join the fun.
+Volunteers are coordinated by the Athletic Department and funds raised support the athletics and Highlander Spirit!

 The Parent Association has a physical spirit shop at the Upper School and an online store.
 We need volunteers to staff the spirit shop, order merchandise and track inventory.
 There are numerous opportunities with a wide variety of time commitments.
 These volunteers are coordinated by the Parent Association and funds raised support K-12 school wide end of year parties, teacher appreciation, and other sponsored events.